seL4/docs/projects/sel4/frequently-asked-questions.md

 apply formal verification directly to the code that implements the software and to show that this code has specific properties.

-There are two broad approached to formal verification: fully automated methods such as model checking that work on limited systems and properties, and interactive mathematical proof which requires manual effort.
+There are two broad approaches to formal verification: fully automated methods such as model checking that work on limited systems and properties, and interactive mathematical proof which requires manual effort.